 Rendered powerless, the lion wheezed and whimpered until its life bled out and it collapsed to its knees.
 Junia Paetina planted a sandaled foot on its head and—because its slow bleeding death had not quenched her—stabbed it through the eyes.
-Drawing the sword from its sheath of flesh, she lifted it for the crowd, allowing the red iron liquid to splash on her forehead amid their yelling.
+Drawing the sword from its sheath of flesh, she lifted it for the crowd, allowing the red iron liquid to splash on her forehead amid their raucous cheers.

-Seeing in her a flair for theatricality, the game makers began throwing her challenges of increasing creativity, which she met head-on on the hot, steaming sand, each time to growing applause.
+Seeing in her a flair for theatricality, the game makers began throwing her challenges of increasing creativity, which she met with gusto on the hot, steaming sand, each time to growing applause.
 In one, she began on a platform over a pack of six cackling hyenas, which she did not best till one had sunk its teeth in her arm so she saw her own blood spattered across the earth.